e-esteva/spatial-dynamics/README.md

 A Python package for spatial dynamics analysis of cell neighborhoods in biological data.

 ## Applications
-This function is particularly valuable for:
+These functions are particularly valuable for:

 `Tissue microenvironment analysis`: Understanding how multiple cell types co-localize